 It’s difficult to describe the astonishing topography of Patagonia.
 Suffice to say that during your stay here, it will change daily, if not hourly.
 From mountain peaks to valley floors, from glacial fields to pristine lakes, Patagonia is dazzling at every turn.

-At the far end of Southern Patagonia lies Ushuaia and Tierra del Fuego.
+Ushuaia and Tierra del Fuego: At the far end of southern Patagonia lies Ushuaia and Tierra del Fuego.
 Explore more glaciers, hike forest trails, and encounter a penguin colony on a cruise from Ushuaia to Puerto Natales.
 We can arrange extensions for 4-day or 8-day expeditions through the waters of Cape Horn, the Beagle Channel, and the Strait of Magellan.
-Truly an experience to remember!
+Truly an experience to remember.

 Pack your camera.
 Just know that even the best photos will never do this place justice.